shariq1989/cookbook/content/recipe/serrano-crema.md

 #### Is serrano crema spicy?

-Yes, and it is so incredibly tasty if spicy is your thing.
+It can be, and it's so tasty.
 I realize serrano chillies may be too hot for some.
-If you're looking for a milder sauce, use jalapeno chillies instead and be sure to remove the stem and all of the seeds.
+If you're looking for a milder sauce, use jalapeno chillies instead, and be sure to remove the stem and all of the seeds.

 ----

 I hope you enjoy this recipe for spicy serrano crema.
 If you try it, be sure to let us know what you think!

-Pair our serrano crema with other recipes from The Jamil Ghar.
+Pair serrano crema with other recipes from The Jamil Ghar.

 * [Peruvian Roasted Chicken](https://www.jamilghar.com/recipe/peruvian_chicken/)
 * [Tandoori Chicken](https://www.jamilghar.com/recipe/tandoori_chicken/)